David English (cricketer): The Bunbury Tails

 The Bunbury Tails is a 1992 children's British animated TV series based upon the books.
 It was created by David English and Jan Brychta, and broadcast on Channel 4.
 Five episodes were made, with a theme song by David English and Barry Gibb and additional music by Elton John, Eric Clapton, The Bee Gees and George Harrison, who contributed the track "Ride Rajbun".
 An album of the music was also released with the same name with proceeds going to charity.

 Death

 English died of a heart attack on 12 November 2022, at the age of 76.
+He was survived by his children (Amy and David Jr) and his partner Lia Lanaja.

-The following day the England cricket team playing in the 2022 ICC Men's T20 World Cup Final wore black armbands as a mark of respect.
+The day after his death, the England cricket team playing in the 2022 ICC Men's T20 World Cup Final wore black armbands as a mark of respect.

 The England and Wales Cricket Board wrote: "The ECB is saddened to learn of the loss of David English CBE.
 He did so much for the game, and for charity, and he played a part in the rise of many England Men’s cricketers.
 Our thoughts at this time are with his friends and family."